I had a lot of fun pulling together this list of my favorite dip recipes.

-I tried to hit all the highlights – sweet, savory, salty, seafood-y, and sour.
+And I tried to hit all the highlights, too.
+That means you’ll find sweet, savory, salty, and sour.

-The name says it all for this dip.
-It’s easy, cheesy, and looks just like pizza.
+The name says it all for this pizza dip.
+It’s easy, it’s cheesy and looks just like pizza.

 Plus, the most challenging thing you have to do to make it is turn on the microwave!

 It doesn’t get much simpler than that!
-It tastes exceptional with nacho cheese Doritos, but plain tortilla chips also work fine.
+It tastes exceptional over nachos, or with Doritos, but plain tortilla chips also work fine.

-All you’ll need for it is Velveeta, ground sausage, and a can of ROTEL.
 Once done, it’s creamy, rich, and just a little bit spicy.
-(The hotter the ROTEL, the spicier it’ll be.)
+(Of course, the hotter the Rotel, the spicier it’ll be.)

 I feature many copycat recipes on my site, but this one has to be one of my top three best copycat recipes of all time.